Legal

 Personal integrity and responsibility are the foundation of our business; we differentiate our solutions on the basis of compliance, integrity, and responsibility, and in accordance with local and international laws.
 Within this context, NES Fircroft does not tolerate practices involving slavery, servitude, forced or compulsory labour, or human trafficking.
 We are committed to these principles and to taking all reasonable steps to ensure slavery and human trafficking are not taking place within our business, that of our partners or the ensuing supply chain.

-Modern slavery falls within the governance aspect of NES Fircroft’s ‘Expected Business Conduct’ framework; defined by our core business values and supported by a series of corporate policies and awareness modules based on legal, ethical and industry standards.
+Commitment and compliance to the elimination of modern slavery practices is incorporated within the NES Fircroft ‘Governance & Compliance’ framework; defined by our core business values and supported by a series of corporate policies and awareness modules based on legal, ethical and industry standards, and NES Fircroft expectations.

 Our Core Business Values, bind our employees together and drive our business ethos and passions.